kapilthakre/Predicting-the-Price-of-Used-Cars/README.md

 * If you are searching for Code, Algorithms used and Accuracy of the model Please Open "Used Car Price Prediction.ipynb" file

-* Please do ⭐ the repository, if it helped you in anyway.
+* And Please do ⭐ the repository, if it helped you in anyway.